One-size Doesn’t Fit All

 The Guidance underscores the importance of prosecutors understanding each company’s unique circumstances and how they have influenced the development of its compliance program.
 For example, prosecutors “should endeavour to understand why the company has chosen to set up the compliance program the way that it has, and why and how the company’s compliance program has evolved over time.”

 It now asks prosecutors to make a “reasonable, individualized determination in each case” when evaluating a company’s compliance program, taking into consideration the company’s “size, industry, geographic footprint, and regulatory landscape,” as well as the reasons why a company chose its program’s structure and how the program has evolved over time.

-With its more comprehensive style, the DoJ provides a clearer guideline for companies about what to expect when under investigation by US authorities.
-Having an effective compliance program in place by the time of misconduct can have a positive effect on the outcome of the prosecution or resolution, as long as the program matches the key requirements outlined in the guide.
-Therefore, the updated DoJ guide is essential reading for all compliance professionals – regardless of where their companies’ headquarter are located.
+With recent updates, the DOJ has provided clearer guidelines for companies on what to expect when under investigation by US authorities.
+Having an effective compliance program in place when misconduct takes place can have a positive effect on the outcome of the prosecution or resolution, as long as the program matches the key requirements outlined in the guide.